 Figure 6: A small part of a residual learning network showcasing the identity mapping.
 From [11].

-The choice was made to not include the top of the pre-trained networks InceptionV3, VGG19, Xception and ResNet50, as the top’s main function is to classify the input into the 1000 categories of the ImageNet dataset [8].
+The choice was made to not include the top of the pre-trained networks as the top’s main function is to classify the input into the 1000 categories of the ImageNet dataset [8].
 Instead, three custom layers were added to replace the top layers.
 These layers were constructed such that they would yield a single output, which would be the input image’s cellularity.
 These added custom layers are shown in Figure 7.

 Figure 7: Layers added on top of the pre-trained networks